G4me4u/typeformer/README.md

-# typeformer
+# TypeFormer
-A simple endless platformer typeracer game made for a school project using pygame
+A simple endless platformer typeracer game made for a school project using pygame.